Northampton City Council votes to oppose local charter school expansion

 Despite the local pushback, PVCICS can still apply for an expansion to the BESE every six months.
 Alcorn said that the school has applied for an expansion numerous times over the years.

-According to Jacqueline Reis, the media relations coordinator at the BESE, on Feb.
+According to Jacqueline Reis, the media relations coordinator at the Department of Elementary and Secondary Education, on Feb.
 27, the Board voted against another application the school sent to expand their class size from 584 to 1,036 students.

-The past application was supported by Mitchell Chester, the former commissioner of the BESE who died in June.
+The past application was supported by Mitchell Chester, the former commissioner of the Department of Elementary and Secondary Education or DESE, who died in June.
 However, it was denied by the BESE.
 This was the first time in six years that the board has decided to go against a recommendation by the commissioner.

 In letter sent by the BESE to Charles Bagley—chair on PVCICS’s board of trustees—on Mar.
 15, the BESE stated that PVCICS has not reached a maximum enrollment of 584 students, does not enroll a student population comparable to its sending districts, has higher rates of attrition for students with disabilities compared to other charter schools in its region and has not demonstrated enough enrollment demand through its waitlist reporting in support of the proposed enrollment.